You searched for Pets

 Helpfile keywords: petstring

-Syntax: petstring <pet id> name <new name> petstring <pet id> short <new short description> petstring <pet id> long <new long description or NONE> petstring save <pet id> petstring apply <num> <pet id> petstring remove <num> petstring list Restringing a pet To change the short description of your pet, the cost is 500 questpoints.
+Syntax: petstring <pet id> name <new name or NONE> petstring <pet id> short <new short description or NONE> petstring <pet id> long <new long description or NONE> petstring save <pet id> petstring apply <num> <pet id> petstring remove <num> petstring list Restringing a pet To change the short description of your pet, the cost is 500 questpoints.
 Changing the long description is also 500 questpoints.
 Changing the name is free of cost.
 You cannot change your pet's name or short description to match your character's name.
 A pet's keywords and short description can be no longer than 40 characters, whereas the long description can be up to 100.
 A pet can have up to 6 keywords in its name.
 A pet's short description is what you see when you look at your pet.
-For example: A Guardian is in excellent condition. [ 100% ] A pet's long description is what you see when you look in the room.
-For example: Fido's Guardian Angel follows obediently.
+Example: a demon guardian A pet's long description is what you see when you look in the room.
+Example: A demon guardian is here.
 A pet's name is the keyword(s) you use to interact with your pet.
-For example, 'look guardian'.
+Example: 'look guardian'.
 Do not create inappropriate restrings with this command or your ability to use it will be revoked.
 Clearing a petstring You can clear a pet's name, short, or long description and revert it back to the original strings the pet had before it was restrung by using the word NONE in place of the name, short, or long description.
 'None' must be typed exactly (not 'no' or 'non' but 'none') to revert the string to the original.
 It is free of cost to revert the petstring.
 Example for reverting pet id 3's short description to the original: petstring 3 short none Saving petstrings The 'petstring save' syntax can be used to save up to 10 pet restrings.
 These can be listed with 'petstring list', which will show the vnum of the mob whose petstring you saved, the name, short, and long descriptions.
 You can remove a petstring from your saved list with the 'petstring remove' command, and to use apply a saved restring to a pet, use the 'pet apply' syntax, but note that you can only apply a petstring to a mob if the vnum of the petstring matches the vnum of the pet.

 Related helpfiles: Mudpies, Restring.